VamshidharReddyR/CI-CD/How To Explain CICD Process In An Interview/How To Explain CICD Process In An Interview.md

 **3. Continuous Integration (CI) Process**

-Once Jenkins is triggered, it executes multiple stages:
+Once Jenkins or GitLab or GitHub Actions is triggered, it executes multiple stages:

 **a) Checkout Stage**